Halley's Comet: 1066

 In 1066, the comet was seen in England and thought to be an omen: later that year Harold II of England died at the Battle of Hastings and William the Conqueror claimed the throne.
 The comet is represented on the Bayeux Tapestry and described in the tituli as a star.
 Surviving accounts from the period describe it as appearing to be four times the size of Venus, and shining with a light equal to a quarter of that of the Moon.
 Halley came within 0.10 au of Earth at that time.

 This appearance of the comet is also noted in the Anglo-Saxon Chronicle.
-Eilmer of Malmesbury may have seen Halley in 989 and 1066, as recorded by William of Malmesbury:"Not long after, a comet, portending (they say) a change in governments, appeared, trailing its long flaming hair through the empty sky: concerning which there was a fine saying of a monk of our monastery called Æthelmær.
-Crouching in terror at the sight of the gleaming star, ‘You've come, have you?’, he said.
-‘You've come, you source of tears to many mothers.
-It is long since I saw you; but as I see you now you are much more terrible, for I see you brandishing the downfall of my country.’"
+Eilmer of Malmesbury may have seen Halley in 989 and 1066, as recorded by William of Malmesbury:

+Not long after, a comet, portending (they say) a change in governments, appeared, trailing its long flaming hair through the empty sky: concerning which there was a fine saying of a monk of our monastery called Æthelmær.
+Crouching in terror at the sight of the gleaming star, "You've come, have you?", he said.
+"You've come, you source of tears to many mothers.
+It is long since I saw you; but as I see you now you are much more terrible, for I see you brandishing the downfall of my country."

 The Irish Annals of the Four Masters recorded the comet as "A star [that] appeared on the seventh of the Calends of May, on Tuesday after Little Easter, than whose light the brilliance or light of The Moon was not greater; and it was visible to all in this manner till the end of four nights afterwards."
 Chaco Native Americans in New Mexico may have recorded the 1066 apparition in their petroglyphs.

 The Italo-Byzantine chronicle of Lupus the Protospatharios mentions that a "comet-star" appeared in the sky in the year 1067 (the chronicle is erroneous, as the event occurred in 1066, and by Robert he means William).

 The Emperor Constantine Ducas died in the month of May, and his son Michael received the Empire.
 And in this year there appeared a comet star, and the Norman count Robert [sic] fought a battle with Harold, King of the English, and Robert was victorious and became king over the people of the English.

+The Armenian chronicler, Matthew of Edessa also noted the appearance of the comet, and its coincidence with a Turkic invasion saying: